 Remus gently pointed at Harry's heart.
 "Just don't be too hard on yourself.
 We aren't judging you.
-We are here to support you through this.
-You're here with people who care about you, and that's going to make a huge difference.
-So you don't have to go through it alone."
+We are here to support you.
+You're here with people who care about you, and that's going to make a huge difference."

 "Thank you," Harry whispered.
 He felt such a great relief.
 "For someone who doesn't know much about Mages, you know quite a bit."

 Remus smiled.
 "I have to admit these are Dumbledore's words not mine.
-I spoke with him a few days ago.
 He knew you would have trouble dealing with this, especially since you are experiencing it so rapidly."

-"Have you told him that you know everything I've said to you?"
+"Have you told him everything I've said to you?"

 Harry explained all that Mirror Harry said to him when he had touched the Dark object.

 The clock chimed.
-It was two in the morning, but Harry and Remus were still talking.
+It was two in the morning, but they were still talking.
 Remus cut them each a slice of sponge cake, licking the cream and jam off his fingers.

 "There's something else bothering you, isn't there?"

-Harry sighed.
+He hesitated.
 "I have been talking with Harry since Azkaban, and I sometimes feel as though I'm getting nowhere.
-I haven't got much time left here, yet there's so much more to find out."
+I haven't got much time left here, yet there's so much to find out."

-"Well, sometimes I walk into the connection worried, because I don't know which side of Harry I'll be encountering.
+"Well, sometimes I don't know which side of Harry I'll be encountering.
 Sometimes he changes mood suddenly.
 One minute he'll help me, then the next he's being evasively nasty.
 He's like Dr Jekyll and Mr Hyde."

 Remus had the sponge cake halfway to his mouth, but he seemed busier ingesting Harry's words than the food.
-"Odd, but do you see a glimpse of his old personality, like yours?"
+"He's been like that since he was imprisoned.
+But do you see a glimpse of his old personality, like yours?"

 He nodded.
 "Yeah, before the darker side takes over… I know he wants to change and fight this.
 And sometimes, like tonight, I can sense he is torn about what he should do.
 He's so hurt.
 He really hates Dumbledore, which I totally understand.
-Then I have noticed that when I talk about family, he gets fired up about it."
+He also gets really fired up when I talk about his family."

 "What if," Remus started, swallowing some cake before continuing, "you have succeeded in helping him change and he is the Harry we've always known?
-What if he's just too scared to let anyone get close to him after all he's done, so he pretends he's evil and unapproachable?"
+What if he's just too scared to let anyone get close to him after all he's done?"

 Harry had never thought about it like that.
 "Yeah, maybe…"

 "He didn't kill Dudley when the opportunity arose.
 He maimed his little sister instead of killing her.
 He helped you survive your torture, in fact I know it had drained his life, because James, Dumbledore and Grindelwald had been worried he would not survive it.
-And Harry must have known he could've died when he helped you."
+Harry must have known he could've died helping you."

 "Yes… whatever happens within your connection is manifested, like his hands becoming burnt."

 Harry remembered that.
-He originally thought it had been the love of his mother's sacrifice protecting him, but his Mirror said it was because he was invading his mind without the proper steps of doing so.
 Harry peered beneath his pyjama top and saw a blossoming black bruise appearing over his heart.

 "Yes, that and he's punishing himself for everything he's done."